 The Company and certain of its affiliates are named as defendants in a number of lawsuits and other legal proceedings arising out of various aspects of its business.
-As background to the "Proceedings" sub-section below, please note the following:
+In addition, from time to time regulatory examinations or inquiries are pending involving the Company.
+As background to the "Proceedings" subsection below, please note the following:

 - These matters raise difficult and complicated factual and legal issues and are subject to many uncertainties and complexities, including but not limited to, the underlying facts of each matter, novel legal issues, variations between jurisdictions in which matters are being litigated, differences in applicable laws and judicial interpretations, the length of time before many of these matters might be resolved by settlement or through litigation and, in some cases, the timing of their resolutions relative to other similar cases brought against other companies, the fact that some of these matters are putative class actions in which a class has not been certified and in which the purported class may not be clearly defined, the fact that some of these matters involve multi-state class actions in which the applicable law(s) for the claims at issue is in dispute and therefore unclear, and the current challenging legal environment faced by large corporations and insurance companies. - In these matters, plaintiffs seek a variety of remedies including equitable relief in the form of injunctive and other remedies and monetary relief in the form of contractual and extra-contractual damages.
 In some cases, the monetary damages sought include punitive damages or are not specified.
 Often more specific information beyond the type of relief sought is not available because plaintiffs have not requested more specific relief in their court pleadings.
 In those cases where plaintiffs have made a specific demand for monetary damages, they often specify damages just below a jurisdictional limit regardless of the facts of the case.
 This represents the maximum they can seek without risking removal from state court to federal court.
-In our experience, monetary demands in plaintiffs' court pleadings bear little relation to the ultimate loss, if any, to the Company. - For the reasons specified above, it is not possible to make meaningful estimates of the amount or range of loss that could result from these matters at this time.
+In our experience, monetary demands in plaintiffs' court pleadings bear little relation to the ultimate loss, if any, to the Company.

+- For the reasons specified above, it is not possible to make meaningful estimates of the amount or range of loss that could result from these matters at this time.
 The Company reviews these matters on an on-going basis and follows the provisions of Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies" when making accrual and disclosure decisions.
-When assessing reasonably possible and probable outcomes, the Company bases its decisions on its assessment of the ultimate outcome following all appeals. - In the opinion of the Company's management, while some of these matters may be material to the Company's operating results for any particular period if an unfavorable outcome results, none will have a material adverse effect on the consolidated financial condition of the Company.
+When assessing reasonably possible and probable outcomes, the Company bases its decisions on its assessment of the ultimate outcome following all appeals. - In the opinion of the Company's management, while the ultimate liability in some of these matters in excess of amounts currently reserved may be material to the Company's operating results for any particular period if an unfavorable outcome results, none will have a material adverse effect on the consolidated financial condition of the Company.